Deism: Herbert of Cherbury and early English Deism

-The first major statement of Deism in English is Lord Herbert of Cherbury's book De Veritate (1624).
+The first major statement of Deism in English literature is Lord Herbert of Cherbury's book De Veritate (1624).
 Lord Herbert, like his contemporary Descartes, searched for the foundations of knowledge.
 The first two-thirds of his book De Veritate (On Truth, as It Is Distinguished from Revelation, the Probable, the Possible, and the False) are devoted to an exposition of Herbert's theory of knowledge.
-Herbert distinguished truths from experience and reasoning about experience from innate and revealed truths.
+Herbert distinguished truths from experience and distinguished reasoning about experience from innate and revealed truths.
 Innate truths are imprinted on our minds, as evidenced by their universal acceptance.
 Herbert referred to universally accepted truths as notitiae communes—Common Notions.
 Herbert believed there were five Common Notions that unify all religious beliefs.